- Sometimes users forget to save their Word documents, or their application unexpectedly closes.

 As you can see, Word sometimes saves unsaved files to the same directory in which your currently open file is stored in order to make it easily accessible.

 Although Word automatically saves your files, sometimes it can be hard to find the autosave location.
-If you can’t find the location on your own, you might want to search for specific file extension.
+If you can’t find the location on your own, you might want to search for a specific file extension.

-- When File Explorer opens, go to the search bar in the top right corner and enter .wbk or .asd and press Enter.
+- When File Explorer opens, go to the search bar in the top right corner and enter .wbk or .asd, and press Enter.

 - Windows 10 will now search your system for all .wbk or .asd files.
-If any files are found, simply right click the file and choose Open file location from the menu.
+If any files are found, simply right-click the file and choose Open file location from the menu.

 If you can’t find any .wbk or .asd files, be sure to search your system for .tmp files.
 Keep in mind that .tmp files aren’t strictly related to Word, so some of them might be a part of different applications.

-Even if you forget to save your document, you might be able to restore it by accessing Word autosave location and opening the unsaved document in Word.
+Even if you forget to save your document, you can restore it by accessing the Word autosave location and opening the unsaved documents in Word.